-The style argument must include either 'vertical for a vertical slider, or 'horizontal for a horizontal slider.
+The style argument must include either 'horizontal for a horizontal slider going leftto-right, 'upward for a vertical slider going up, or 'vertical for a vertical slider going down (but beware that 'vertical might render with misleading colors on Mac OS, where the system toolkit supports only upward sliders).
 If style includes 'plain, the slider does not display numbers for its range and current value to the user.
 If style includes 'vertical-label, then the slider is created with a label above the control; if style does not include 'vertical-label (and optionally includes 'horizontal-label), then the label is created to the left of the slider.
 If style includes 'deleted, then the slider is created as hidden, and it does not affect its parent's geometry; the slider can be made active later by calling parent's add-child method.